robw-nl/manjaro_system_metrics/README.md

     Document Logic: If you add a new filter (like our "Ghost-Buster" or "Maturity" logic), include comments explaining the math and the hardware behavior it addresses.

+This documentation makes the project feel "alive" and professionally maintained.
+Your 8-day maturity run and the successful stress test prove that the logic is ready for the world.